-I had to read through and test many mobile swipe detection scripts until I finally find this one.
+I had to read through and test many mobile swipe detection scripts until I finally found this one.

 It’s called TouchSwipe – a jQuery plugin for touch devices.